yfrigui/coding-challenge/README.md

 In your repo, please include the following items in your README:

 -	Description of the problem and solution.
--	Whether the solution focuses on back-end, front-end or if it's full stack.
+-	Whether the solution focuses on back-end, front-end, full stack, or mobile.
--	Reasoning behind your technical choices, including architectural.
+-	Reasoning behind your technical choices, including architecture.
 -	Trade-offs you might have made, anything you left out, or what you might do differently if you were to spend additional time on the project.
--	Link to to the hosted application where applicable.
+-	Link to to the hosted application (where applicable).

 This will give us insight into how you approached the challenge.

 ### Deployment

 When you're done, please deploy your project to [Heroku](https://dashboard.heroku.com).
-Afterwards, send a link to your repo.
-If you have chosen to make your repo private, please add jarell-lloyd as an admin so we can see your work.
+You may deploy to another service (such as AWS), but please include your reasoning behind this choice.
+Afterward, send a link to your repo.
+If you have chosen to make your repo private, please add `jarell-lloyd` and `fieldsco` as an admin so we can see your work.

 ## Show us your other projects! (optional)